tsbohc/zest.nvim/scripts/readme-template.md

 An opinionated macro library that aims to streamline the process of configuring [neovim](https://neovim.io/) with [fennel](https://fennel-lang.org/), a lisp that compiles to lua.

-For a full config example, see my [dotfiles](https://github.com/tsbohc/.garden/tree/master/etc/nvim.d/fnl).
+For a full config example, see my [dotfiles](https://github.com/tsbohc/.garden/tree/master/etc/nvim.d/fnl/lua).
 The plugin can be installed on its own or together with [aniseed](https://github.com/Olical/aniseed).

 ### features

 - Syntactically sweet macros inspired by viml
 - Macros that seamlessly integrate lua functions into viml
 - Almost everything is done at compile time
-- Can be configured to recompile the config on `BufWritePost`
+- Can be configured to recompile files on `BufWritePost`
 - No startup penalty

 <b>WIP</b> If you have any feedback or ideas on how to improve zest, please share them with me!
 You can reach me in an issue or at @tsbohc on the [conjure discord](conjure.fun/discord).